Dishell/todo-list/README.md

 ### `python manage.py runserver`
 Runs the app in the development mode.\
-Open [http://localhost:8000/admin/](http://localhost:8000/admin/) to view admin panel in your browser.\
+Open [http://localhost:8000/api/](http://localhost:8000/api/) to view list of Apis in your browser.\
-Username: dionm\
-Password: superdion

 The page will reload when you make changes.\
 You may also see any lint errors in the console.